-If $-d_nknots$ is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a cubic spline polynomial fitted along the dispersion direction.
-The flat field spectra are spatially rectified applying the curvature model before the fit is performed (only for non LSS nor LSS-like data), and the smoothed result is mapped back to the CCD frame before being used for normalising the master flat field.
-If $-d_nknots < 0$ the illumination trend is obtained instead by median filtering the spatially rectified spectra with a running box of sizes (see -dradius) on averaged flat field spectral profile.
+If --d\nknots is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a cubic spline polynomial fitted along the dispersion direction.
+The flat field spectra are spatially rectified applying the curvature model, then any smoothing specified by the use of the --dradius or --dradius\aver parameters is done before the fit is performed (only for non LSS nor LSS-like data).
+The result is mapped back to the CCD frame before being used for normalising the master flat field.